opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for Browser applications:
 * list(): returns all Browser applications.
-* get(id): returns the Browser application for the given id.
+* show(id): returns the Browser application for the given id.

 <sub>Copyright (c) 2018 opsmatters</sub>